raederhans/dashboard-project-Ryan/README.md

 - Attribution: © OpenStreetMap contributors.

 ### Charts

+## How to Use the Dashboard

+- Use map selection: click “Select on map” then click the map to set the A center; press Esc or click the button again to cancel.
+A translucent circle shows the current buffer.
+- Radius: changes the buffer radius used by points, charts, and the compare card; the district choropleth is unaffected by radius.
+- Time window: pick a start month and duration (3/6/12/24).
+Presets “Last 6m/12m” help jump quickly.
+- Offense grouping & drilldown: pick one or more groups, then optionally drill down into specific codes (the list reflects live audited codes).
+- Admin level: switch between Districts and Tracts; per‑10k requires tracts + ACS.
+- Clusters: when too many points are present, clusters are shown with a prompt to zoom in.

 - Charts are implemented with Chart.js v4.
 Before running the app, install dependencies:
   `npm i`